Heading to Sydney with kids? We’ve lived here for 8 years and have checked out all the best family fun activities in town. We share them all here.

 Check the Royal Botanic Garden website here for special kids activities that take place throughout the year – especially for school holiday activities.

 Sydney is famous for its beaches, and rightly so – how many other cities in the world have so many stunning beaches right on their doorstep?
-Hitting the beach is a great Aussie pastime and is one of the best free things to do in Sydney with children.
+Hitting the beach is a great Aussie pastime and is a cheap and easy option for families.

-Manly Beach is easily accessible by taking the Manly ferry from Circular Quay (see below).
+- Manly Beach is easily accessible by taking the Manly ferry from Circular Quay.
+Great for older kids to take surf lessons or play in the waves.
 It also has a good choice of cafes and restaurants nearby and a few playgrounds to choose from.
-Just a short walk from here, Shelly Beach is more sheltered and quieter than Manly.
+Just a short walk from here, Little Manly and Shelly Beach are more sheltered and quieter than Manly itself.

-Bondi Beach is probably the most famous beach in Sydney.
-It’s popular with surfers but there is a kids ocean pool and a gated playground here, and of course plenty of choice for places to eat.
+- Bondi Beach is probably the most famous beach in Sydney.
+It’s popular with surfers, but there is a kids ocean pool and a gated playground here, and of course plenty of choice for places to eat.
+You can take a bus from the city.

-Bronte Beach just south of Bondi is a bit more family friendly, located next to a park with a playground and BBQ facilities.
+- Bronte Beach just south of Bondi is a bit more family friendly, located next to a park with a playground and BBQ facilities.
 A rocky area provides a shallow splash zone for kids.
 There is a good choice of cafes nearby too.
+Take a bus from the city to get here.

-If you’re up for a bit of exercise between beaches, the Bondi to Bronte walk is a popular family walk in Sydney.
-This iconic cliff-top walk is 3km long and takes around an hour with kids, and you can stop off at Tamarama Beach on the way for a rest and a snack.
+If you’re up for a bit of exercise between beaches, the Bronte to Bondi walk is a popular family walk with Sydneysiders.
+This iconic cliff-top walk is 3km long and takes around an hour with kids.
+If you have older kids and are up for a longer walk, start the walk in Coogee to double the distance.

-The views along the way are stunning, making this a real Sydney must see, and one of the most popular places for taking photos, so don’t leave your camera behind!
+The views along the way are stunning, making this a real Sydney must-see.

 Bronte beach is lovely for the kids to play on and has a calm shallow area perfect for splashing in, and rocks to climb.
 There is also a lovely park here with a good playground, and an ice cream stall.